godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 * *object*\ : Global ID of the target ``ESCItem``
 * *node*\ : Name of the child node of the target ``ESCItem``
 * *func_name*\ : Name of the function to be called
 * params: Any arguments to be passed to the function (array and object parameters are not supported).
-Multiple parameters can be passed by using comma-separated values inside a string
+  Multiple parameters can be passed by simply passing them in as additional arguments separated by spaces, e.g. ``custom the_object the_node the_function arg1 arg2 arg3``

 ``dec_global name value`` `API-Doc </api/DecGlobalCommand.html>`__